OCHA-DAP/hdx-python-scraper/doc/main.md

 configured:

-The economicindex configurable scraper reads the dataset “covid-19-economic-exposure-index” on HDX, taking from it dataset source, date of dataset and using the url of the dataset in HDX as the source url.
+The economicindex configurable scraper reads the dataset “covid-19-economic-exposure-index” on HDX, taking from it dataset source,
+reference period and using the url of the dataset in HDX as the source url.
 (In HDX data explorers, these are used by the DATA links.)
 The scraper framework finds the first resource that is of format `xlsx`, reads the “economic exposure” sheet and looks for the headers in row 1 (by default).
 Note that it is possible to specify a specific resource